-The investigation into this matter is ongoing, and this notice may be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, the American Armed Forces Mutual Aid Association ("AAFMAA") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+This notice may be supplemented if new significant facts are learned subsequent to its submission.
+By providing this notice, American Anthropological Association ("AAA") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.